jentery/506v3/index.md

 * [*Loading...: The Journal of the Canadian Game Studies Association*](https://journals.sfu.ca/loading/index.php/loading), "a forum for publishing original and interdisciplinary academic research on video games."
 * [*Well Played*](https://press.etc.cmu.edu/index.php/publication-tag/well-played/), "a forum for in-depth close readings of video games that parse out the various meanings to be found in the experience of playing a game."
 * [*Analog Game Studies*](https://analoggamestudies.org/), "a journal dedicated to the academic and popular study of games containing a substantial analog component."
-* [*Game Studies*](gamestudies.org/), "a non-profit, open-access, crossdisciplinary journal dedicated to games research, web-published several times a year; our primary focus is aesthetic, cultural and communicative aspects of computer games, but any previously unpublished article focused on games and gaming is welcome."
+* [*Game Studies*](http://gamestudies.org/2202), "a non-profit, open-access, crossdisciplinary journal dedicated to games research, web-published several times a year; our primary focus is aesthetic, cultural and communicative aspects of computer games, but any previously unpublished article focused on games and gaming is welcome."
 * *Games and Culture*, "an international journal that promotes innovative theoretical and empirical research about games and culture within interactive media."
 * *Journal of Gaming and Virtual Worlds*, which "explores the cultural effects of gaming and virtual worlds across platforms and genres, as their increasing popularity begins to affect culture as a whole."
 * *Critical Studies in Media Communication*, "a peer-reviewed publication of the National Communication Association.
 CSMC publishes original scholarship in mediated and mass communication from a cultural studies and/or critical perspective."

-If you're curious about the design side of games, then Anna Anthropy's *Rise of the Videogame Zinesters* is an excellent intro to not only experimental games but also many of the issues we'll engage this term.
+If you're curious about the design side of games, then Anna Anthropy's *Rise of the Videogame Zinesters* is an excellent intro to not only experimental games but also many issues we'll engage this term.
 Katie Salen Tekinbaş and Eric Zimmerman's *Rules of Play* is a canonical game design book that you'll find, for example, on UVic English's "Book and Media Studies" PhD exam list.
 Anthropy also wrote *A Game Design Vocabulary* with Naomi Clark; it grounds game design in "verbs" and storytelling.
 Brenda Romero and Ian Schreiber's *Challenges for Game Designers* is excellent, too.
 It's filled with clever exercises, and I've used it in several of my prototyping classes.

 ## Recommended Listening